Delboy/DryDrops/TESTING.md

 - #### Account
     Checked that:
-    - Hovering over the account icon changes its color.
+    - Hovering over the account icon changes its colour.
     - Clicking the account Icon opens a dropdown menu with options for the user to register or sign in.
     - If a user is signed in the dropdown options change to 'My Profile' and 'Logout'.
     - If a user is signed in the Icons text changes from 'sign in/up' to 'My Account'.